-- Ambiguously Evil: Her motivations, goals or even inner thoughts are completely unknown for the reader, so her Heel–Face Turn comes from nowhere and obeys to no explanation.
+- Ambiguously Evil: Her motivations, goals or even inner thoughts are completely unknown to the reader, so her HeelFace Turn comes from nowhere and has no explanation.
 The only hint of her allegiance is her last line, which is uncannily similar to Clow Reed's last words.

 - Artificial Human: A failed creation, according to Fei Wang.